DomoViridi/Scaliger/README.md

 * Give details of what is quoted (Ovid, Fasti IV, phrase 688 [April 19])
 * Give an external reference to an on-line document containing the work by Ovid
 * Give the original quote from Ovid
-* Give a translation (with reference) of Ovid: *Phoebus had already unyoked his weary horses.*
-* Explain to the modern reader why this quote is relevant.
-* Give a comment on why the quote by Scaliger is different from the original.
+* Give a comment on why the quote by Scaliger is different from the original (e.g. "Probably quoted from memory".

 In the index there will be links to:
 * Ovid